ChenPy00/PPB-Affinity/Readme.md

 ## Download Data

-You can download data from zenodo https://doi.org/10.5281/zenodo.11070824
+You can download dataset from zenodo https://doi.org/10.5281/zenodo.11070824

 ### Benchmark File Tree

-Files of the dataset are orginized as follows:
+Files of the download dataset are orginized as follows:
 - PPB-Affinity.xlsx
 - PDB/
   - Affinity Benchmark/